UKCloud/documentation/articles/shared/shared-how-connect-windows-update.md

 Before you establish a connection to the update service, you need to ensure your VMs can communicate with the update server, which exists outside your cloud organisation.

 This may involve editing the NAT and firewall settings on your edge gateway to allow traffic to traverse out of your virtual data centre (VDC).
-You'll need to open ports `8530` and `8531` on your firewall to the following IP Addresses `51.179.212.114` and `51.179.215.210`.
+You'll need to open ports `8530` and `8531` on your firewall to the following IP addresses `51.179.212.114` and `51.179.215.210`.
 For more information on how to do this, see [*How to create NAT rules*](../vmware/vmw-how-create-nat-rules.md) and [*How to create firewall rules*](../vmware/vmw-how-create-firewall-rules.md).

 ## Configuring Windows update